 But then you have crickets on your post.
-No engagement, no comments.
+No engagement means no comments.
 Apparently, orange photos are not appealing to others either.
 But how do you avoid orange photos in the first place?

 Unattractive orange color in your photos makes for mediocre images.
-To top it off, that orange color is hard to “fix” in editing.
+To top it off, that orange color can’t really “fixed” in editing.

 No one likes looking like an oompa-loompa so let’s avoid it altogether!

 When your iPhone camera makes you look orange, it isn’t a problem with your iPhone, it’s a problem with your lighting.

 Simple answer: your camera is confused by multiple light sources in the photo.
 The camera is giving a wonky white balance because it’s confusing.

 Remove one of the light sources from the photo, and your camera will automatically fix your white balance (otherwise knowns as color temperature)